darkoppressor/huberts-island-adventure-mouse-o-war/docs/readme.txt

 In the user data folder, there should be a file called global_options.cfg.
 If it isn't there, just run the game once to generate a new one.
 The options stored in this file apply to the whole game, for all profiles.

-While the game prefers that you have a relatively recent video card, it is capable of running in a "software mode" that doesn't need any video card at all.
-Note that software mode is not officially supported and is just a fallback, but it might help out in a pinch!
-The first option in global_options.cfg toggles between the two renderers.

 There are a few other settings in global_options.cfg that you might want to look at.
 Comments in the file should explain what each setting does.